Allison Jones (athlete)

-Allison Jones (born in Amarillo, Texas, on May 12, 1984) is a Paralympic skier and cyclist for the United States of America.
+Allison Jones (born May 12, 1984 in Amarillo, Texas) is a Paralympic skier and cyclist for the United States of America.
 She was born with the birth defect proximal femoral focal deficiency (PFFD), which left her without a right femur.
 She underwent surgery at age 7 months to amputate her right foot, allowing her to more easily wear a prosthetic leg.
 She received her first prosthetic leg at 9 months of age.
 Allison moved from Amarillo, TX to Colorado Springs, CO at age 2 and a half.

 Education

 She has a mechanical engineering degree from University of Denver where she received the "Pioneer Award".

 Career

 At the 2006 Winter Paralympics she won a gold medal for slalom in the standing category.
 Before that she had won silver medals in the super-G and the giant slalom in the 2002 Winter Paralympics.
 She lives in Colorado Springs, Colorado.
 Most of her Paralympic medals have been at skiing, but she also won a silver medal at the 2008 Summer Paralympics in cycling.